-- 1. THIS COURT ORDERS that the time for service of the Notice of Motion and the Motion Record is hereby abridged and validated so that this Motion is properly returnable today and hereby dispenses with further service thereof. - 2.
-THIS COURT ORDERS that any capitalized term used and not defined herein, shall have the meaning ascribed thereto in the Initial Order, the Consulting Agreement, or the Sale Guidelines (defined below), as applicable.
+- 1. THIS COURT ORDERS that the time for service of the Notice of Motion and the Motion Record herein be and is hereby abridged and validated so that the Motion is properly returnable today. - 2.
+THIS COURT ORDERS that any capitalized term used and not defined herein shall have the meaning ascribed thereto in the Initial Order.